 How long should your baby use preemie formula?

-- There is no specific timeframe for how long you’re baby should use preemie formula.
+There is no specific timeframe for how long you’re baby should take preemie formula.
 Depending on their health and needs, they may need to stay on preemie formula for 3, 6, or even 12 months.
-It’s best to keep in contact with your doctor to determine together when the best time would be to stop using preemie formula.
+This can be discussed at regularly scheduled well visits during the first year of life, during which growth parameters are measured.
+You and your doctor can determine together when to stop using preemie formula.

 Where can I get more information about caring for my premature infant?

-- Healthychildren.org, powered by the American Academy of Pediatrics, has a wonderful website filled with informative and helpful information for parents of premature infants.
-This website goes beyond how to feed your preemie, and even includes a section about how to deal with the stress of being in the NICU.
+Healthychildren.org, powered by the American Academy of Pediatrics, has a wonderful website filled with informative and helpful information for parents of premature infants.
+This website provides more than just help with feeding, and even includes a section on dealing with the stress of a NICU stay.

 You’ve ridden the NICU roller coaster and came out on the other side.
-It wasn’t an easy ride and now you’re studying different types of baby formulas.
-During this time, you most likely experienced some of the scariest moments of your life.
-If I could offer you one piece of advice, I would tell you to take the help.
+It wasn’t an easy ride, and now you’re looking at a variety of baby formulas.
+During this time, you have most likely experienced some of the scariest moments of your life.
+If I could offer you one piece of advice, it would be to accept the help of the medical community.
 Anything they offer you – therapists, nutritionists, social workers, assistive devices, etc – to ease your transition home, take it.
-Let them help you.
-It will make your days and nights easier while giving you extra peace of mind.
+It will make your days and nights easier while giving you additional peace of mind.
 It takes a village to raise a baby.
-Take their help and build your village.
+Accept their help, and build your village.